Address

 Since graduation, she has been focusing on teaching students to play the piano.
 Stella has over 10 years of experience teaching piano.
 She has worked with students of all ages and levels and loves incorporating fun games and activities into lessons.
 She also holds a piano adventure certificate.
 Before she came to the bay area in 2022, she operated her music academy for six years (2015-2021).
 Her piano class was recognized for her students winning in the major-regional music competitions in South Korea.

-Jin Kyung Kim studied music in South Korea as well as in the United State.
+Jin studied music in South Korea as well as in the United State.
 She received a bachelor’s degree in piano performance from the Korean Baptist theological University.
 In the US, she studied with Ellen wassermann at Cal state University, East Bay and received her Master degree in piano performance in 2000.
 During the graduate school, she awarded a music scholarship from Music teachers association of California.
 After earning MM in music, She entered graduate program in 2001 at Golden Gate Theological Seminary to be trained a piano accompaniment in contemporary worship music.
 Since then, she has been serving community organizations as a piano accompanist.
 With the education background in piano, she has been continuously dedicated to private piano teaching for young students in the Bay Area for more than 15 years.
 It is her true joy to teach and help them find their talents and develop musical skills.
 We are happy to ad Jin to our great teacher’s team starting April 2022.

 Morgan Chan is a California native accomplished pianist, composer, and music producer.
 Morgan began his musical career with piano lessons at the age of five, and pursued piano performance throughout his early years in education.
 He earned his bachelor’s degree in Music at UC Berkeley, studying piano performance with Dr. Betty Woo.
 As a teacher Morgan is very familiar with The Royal Conservatory of Music examination system.
 Morgan’s patience, meticulousness and serious personality makes him a great addition to our school’s team of accomplished teachers.